Darryl's Music

 Darryl Purpose

-Until recently my holiday albums consisted of two vinyl LP's inherited from my parents.
-When I heard that Darryl was planning a holiday CD, I had a hard time envisioning his usual cast of wayward wanderers, guns and gamblers dashing through the snow in a one horse open sleigh.
-About thirty seconds into hearing the studio
+liner notes from the CD: Until recently my holiday albums consisted of two vinyl LP's inherited from my parents.
+When I heard that Darryl was planning a holiday CD, I had a hard time envisioning his usual cast of wayward Read more

 liner notes from the CD: